clolsonus/covid-19/README.md

 I think many of us are obsessed with the situation (early may as I write this) and making and updating plots is an outlet.

+# Daily plots

+It might be useful to look back and see how well past plots predicted today.
+Or track the trend of the predictions over time (which could be an indicator of the quality of the underlying model fit.)

+## May 4, 2020

+The past two days have been down (yeah!)
+Let's hope the trend continues and breaks the linear fit!
+The 100k mark is looming out there around May 20 at the current rate.

 ![map](figures/20200504.png "4 May, 2020")